Buying a mattress is an important decision since you must sleep well.

 Even though the firmness you choose is a matter of personal preference, your body weight and sleeping position are two critical factors since they determine the kind of pressure that you exert on the mattress while sleeping.

 Let’s delve a bit deeper into it and see what different people prefer according to their weight and sleeping position:

-- who weigh over 230 lbs prefer mattresses that are Medium (5) to Firm (7)
+- who weigh over 230 lbs prefer beds that are Medium (5) to Firm (7)

 - who are lightweight (under 130 lbs) prefer mattresses that are Medium Soft (4) to Medium Firm (6)